TucsonTopia

-The Gaslight Theatre - Attraction Guide
+The Gaslight Theatre - Tucson's Only Dinner Theatre Experience!

 Gaslight Theatre Tucson AZ

-The Gaslight Theatre has been entertaining Tucson since November of 1977...and it is still one of Tucson’s most beloved entertainment destinations!
+The Gaslight Theatre has been entertaining Tucson since November of 1977 - and it is still one of Tucson’s most beloved entertainment destinations!

 It all started as the brainchild of Tony Terry, a UA student, who rounded up a gang of his friends and headed to Alaska one summer, where the group formed their own drama troupe.
 They apparently missed the desert sunshine, though, because they headed back to Tucson the following autumn and began operating the infant Gaslight Theatre out of an old red barn in Trail Dust Town on Tanque Verde Road.
 Soon, The Gaslight began to outgrow the old red barn.
-After moving twice, The Gaslight Theatre finally ended up at their current location in 1990, where they renovated the building and added on Little Anthony’s Diner.
+After moving twice, The Gaslight Theatre finally ended up at their current location in 1990 where they renovated the building and added on Little Anthony’s Diner.

 Since the beginning, Gaslight Theatre has charmed Tucson with hilarious melodrama spoofs for the entire family.
 Featuring both old and new popular songs, performances by a talented cast, a delicious diner-style menu, and free popcorn on every table, The Gaslight Theatre will have you and your kids doubled over with laughter.